All about Post Workout Nutrition-Role, Benefits, and Best Workout Diet

-Most people think that fat after an exercise lowers down digestion and nutrients absorption.
+After an exercise, most people think that fat lowers digestion and nutrient absorption.
 But this is not the truth!

 It is scientifically proven that you must take fats after your workout for a better recovery.
-A study showed that if you drink whole fat milk instead of skim milk, you will probably restore glycogen faster.
+A study showed that you would probably restore glycogen faster if you drank whole fat milk instead of skim milk.

-You might limit fat consumption after your workout, but don’t cut down the consumption; some fat is required for your recovery.
+After your workout, you might limit fat consumption, but don’t cut down the consumption; some fat is required for your recovery.

 When to eat after a workout

-The timing you consume your meal after a workout matter for the rebuilding procedure of your body.
+The timing you consume your meal after a workout matters for the rebuilding procedure of your body.

-Everyone must consume carbs and proteins just after the exercise for the better synthesis of glycogen.
-Experts suggest that you must consume your meal within 45 minutes after your workout.
-It is also believed that if you delay your consumption, it lowers the glycogen synthesis rates by 50%.
+Everyone must consume carbs and proteins just after the exercise to synthesize glycogen better.
+Experts suggest that you consume your meal within 45 minutes after your workout.
+If you delay your consumption, it is also believed that it lowers the glycogen synthesis rates by 50%.

-So, take a fair amount of proteins, carbs, and fats for better glycogen storage and recovery process.
+So, take a fair amount of proteins, carbs, and fats for better glycogen storage and recovery.

 Benefits of post-workout nutrition